GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/jdbc-mysql.md

 ### Adding the library as a dependency

-**Note**: Use your JDBC driver version to figure out which SocketFactory you should use.
+**Note**: Use your JDBC driver version to figure out which com.google.cloud.sql.core.ConnectionConfig you should use.
 If you are unsure, it is recommended to use the latest version of `mysql-connector-java:8.x`.

 | JDBC Driver Version        | Cloud SQL Socket Factory Version         |